 I grew up going to church for the most part.
 It started when I was eight years old and my mother and grandmother gave their hearts to the Lord.
 They attended a church where people attended together, yet they also reached out to each other outside of the church building.
 I remember picnics and dinners out.
 I remember a new community of people who surrounded our family with love.
-I remember my Sunday school teacher who shared God’s love through flannel graph stories and films (not the VCR tapes movies, but rather the old reel-to-reel films that showed the parables of Jesus) and told what it meant to be faithful, honest, and true.
+There was a Sunday school teacher who shared God’s love through flannel graph stories and films (not the VCR tapes movies, but rather the old reel-to-reel films that showed the parables of Jesus) and told what it meant to be faithful, honest, and true.

 The problem was that while all those things made me think about God (and I loved Him in a way), I didn’t understand what a personal relationship God meant.
-I didn’t know how it applied to my everyday life.

-And then, instead of continuing my relationship with God, and continuing to spend time with others, I walked away from that in my teen years.
+After that, instead of continuing my relationship with God, and continuing to spend time with others, I walked away from that in my teen years.
 I wanted to do things my own way.
 I was looking for love, and I thought I could find it in boys.

 For many, many months I didn’t want to think about what God thought about me.
 I tried to push all thoughts of Him out of my mind.
 I didn’t want to think about all the memory verses I’d memorized as a child.
 Instead, I wallowed in everything I had lost—my youth, my teen years, my boyfriend who was with someone else.
 I felt more and more depressed as the days passed.

 Then one day about noon I was watching soap operas and I started to remember those good moments when a church family loved me.
 I didn’t dwell on everything that had gone wrong.
 This day, I thought about a time in my life when things used to be right, when I was happy.
 When I believed in God, and when I had joy.

 It was at that moment that I felt HOPE spring into my heart.
 Hope in God.
 Hope in my future.
-Hope in eternity because I knew Christ had forgiven me for all my sins.
+And I had hope in eternity because I knew Christ had forgiven me for all my sins.